inkVerb/VIP/Cheat-Sheets/Arrays.md

 echo ${ARRAY[4]}
 ```

 ___

 ### III.
 Associative Arrays

-In an associative array, the key can become an alpha-numeric value, such as a word.
+In an associative array, the index key can become an alpha-numeric value, such as a word.

 *(It is easier to find your way around different multiverses if they have names rather than numbers.)*